-Jennifer Terry, Static Systems Group, UK

-Modular facilities: Keeping up with increasing demand for endoscopy
+Jennifer Terry, Static Systems Group, UK Modular facilities: Keeping up with increasing demand for endoscopy

-Organised by Q-bital

-08.30

-08.00 Modular facilities often provide the answer to hospitals in need of temporary infrastructure.
+08.00- Modular facilities often provide the answer to hospitals in need of temporary infrastructure.
 The need to maintain high standards of patient care, compliance and safety throughout a refurbishment or service reconfiguration project, or after an unforeseen event, is another common reason for requiring an external healthcare facility.
 A temporary facility can offer a way to reduce the time that patient services are suspended following an incident, emergency or a planned refurbishment.
 Peter Spryszynski showcases how a modular endoscopy facility was created and installed at Prince Charles Hospital, Brisbane in Australia to provide additional capacity for diagnostic procedures.
 The project is the result of an international effort to get a bespoke solution for endoscopy up and running within a very short timescale.
 Panel:

+Peter Spryszynski

+Q-bital Healthcare Solutions,

+Australia

+The sensitive choice of putting patients first and maintaining hygiene in a durable environment

-Peter Spryszynski Q-bital Healthcare Solutions.
-Australia Organised by
+Organised by

-The sensitive choice of putting patients first and maintaining hygiene in a durable environment 12.30-Have you ever felt distressed without really being able to determine the origin of your discomfort?
+12.30-13.00 Have you ever felt distressed without really being able to determine the origin of your discomfort?
 Have you even been unable to express this feeling of distress?
-13.00 And then, suddenly, the stressor stops and you feel whole again when it stops.
+And then, suddenly, the stressor stops and you feel whole again when it stops.
 In this workshop, we will document the adverse impact an environment may generate through negative stimulation.
 We will specifically investigate how the sense of sight, hearing and touch may impact human health.
 We will use real-life examples illustrating potential solutions offered to designers in order to optimise the surrounding of patients in the healthcare system.
 We will show how these examples can facilitate the operation and maintenance of healthcare facilities by providing surfaces that enable the highest level of hygiene.
 We will also explore how such solutions may help reduce the environmental footprint by building for durability.
 Designers do not have to choose between patient experience, hygiene and durability.
 Solutions exist that allow all of these without compromise.
 Panel:

-Lucie Garreau-iles DuPont Tedlar.
-Switzerland

-ARTS & HEALTH HOUR: Creative partnerships: Integration

-Organised by

-Art in Site

-12.00-13.00

-The third in three daily sessions will take a look at artwork that integrates with architecture, clinical processes, wayfinding, or other healthcare infrastructure.
+Lucie Garreau-iles DuPont Tedlar, Switzerland ARTS & HEALTH HOUR: Creative partnerships: Integration Organised by Art in Site 12.00 The third of three daily sessions will take a look at artwork that integrates 13.00 with architecture, clinical journeys and digital space.
 Participants will explore what happens when we move from a focus on art "interventions" to artistic "infrastructure".
-In a post-pandemic world, what kind of artistic infrastructure do we want established as a standard for healthcare environments?
+In a post-pandemic world, what kind of artistic infrastructure can create a standard for healthcare environments, and which partnerships are key to a more ambitious approach for artistic integrations?
 Panel: